Natural disasters cost world $250B in 2023, German insurer says - UPI.com

 High temperatures, including the hottest three-month period in history last summer, increased the frequency of weather disasters worldwide, the report stated.

-Heat records toppled across the globe throughout 2023 as temperatures soared across Europe in April, and Argentina in September, and in northwest China.
+Heat records toppled across the globe throughout the year as temperatures soared across Europe in April and Argentina in September and in northwest China.

 Night-time temperatures reached more than 89 degrees in Arizona in July.